semaphoreci/docs/debugging-with-ssh-access_5bbcbae0042863158cc73802.md

 ## Stopping a debug session

-The easiest way to stop a debug session is to exit its Virtual Machine using `sudo poweroff` or `sudo shutdown -r now`.
-However, if you exit a debug session without powering off the VM, the job of that debug session will keep running and you will be able to see it in the output of `sem get jobs`.
+To stop a debug session, run `sudo poweroff` or `sudo shutdown -r now` inside the Semaphore VM.

-Alternatively, you can stop the debug session with `sem stop job [job-id]`.
+Alternatively, you can stop the debug session from your development machine with `sem stop job [job-id]`.
+You can find the ID of your job via `sem get jobs`.

+⚠️ Note: if you don't explicitly stop a debug session, the job will keep running until it expires, which by default is one hour.

 ## See also